freedomofpress/securedrop-workstation-docs/docs/general/introduction.rst

 SecureDrop and SecureDrop Workstation are open source projects of `Freedom of the Press Foundation (FPF) <https://freedom.press/>`_, a US-based nonprofit organization.
-You can support our work by `contributing to SecureDrop development <https://developers.securedrop.org/en/latest/contributing.html>`_ and by making `a donation <https://freedom.press/donate>`_.
+You can support our work by `contributing to SecureDrop <https://developers.securedrop.org/en/latest/contributing.html>`_ and by making `a donation <https://freedom.press/donate>`_.

 Our work would not be possible without the larger open source community.